AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

     title: ...it will show up in game.
   - name: creationCodeBG
     src: "creationCodeBG.png"
-    title: The create code for our oBackGround
+    title: The create code for our oBackground
 ---

 Now we get to actually laying out and "building" your room.
 For this, there are two main steps; Setting up collision and tiling.